Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 <br>

-# Can you dereference a null pointer?
+# Can you dereference a void pointer?

 No!
 You must cast it first